howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 ![Walter Anderson Museum sign](/images/travel/ocean-springs/WA-animated_64_25pct.gif)

 The museum and exhibits within - including the WPA-era murals on the interior walls of the adjacent historic community center - were beautiful and quite remarkable.
+Each wall features a different theme: regional discovery and settlement featuring d'Iberville; local flora, fauna and landscapes; and other themes.
 My wife and I enjoyed our visit and the hour-long documentary was interesting.
 (We sat for most of it.)
-We found it amusing that Walter donated his services to paint the community center murals and that the local populace considered painting over them soon after he completed them.
+We found it amusing that Walter donated his services to paint the community center murals and that a strong contingent of the local populace requested them be painted over.

 ### Shearwater Pottery